e2b-dev/awesome-ai-sdks/README.md

 ## [SID](https://www.sid.ai/)

 SID is a YC S23 company that makes data infrastructure for AI easy by letting AI devs connect to all of their customer's data with a single button and API.
+It is a fully-hosted retrieval pipeline that makes it easy to connect services like Google Mail, Notion, GDrive, or fully custom data.
+In one afternoon, you can connect to any data source you'd like and instantly scale to millions of users.

 <details>